The-Scripters-Guild/ForgeWiki/knowledge/forge/guides-and-info/pelican-drops-on-forge-maps.md

 For the drop to trigger successfully, the following setup is required:

 * A "Pelican Drop" object must be placed on the map (hidden object).
-* The map must be loaded using a Firefight mode (any Firefight variant works).
+* The map must be loaded using a Firefight mode (all Firefight variants, including Firefight: Custom, are supported).

 ### Object Properties